Cloud DNS Service Level Agreement (SLA)

-During the Term of the Google Cloud Platform License Agreement, or Google Cloud Platform Reseller Agreement (as applicable, the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage of Serving DNS queries from at least one of the Google managed Authoritative Name Servers to Customer of 100% (the "Service Level Objective" or "SLO").
+During the Term of the agreement under which Google has agreed to provide Google Cloud Platform to Customer (as applicable, the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage of Serving DNS queries from at least one of the Google managed Authoritative Name Servers to Customer of 100% (the "Service Level Objective" or "SLO").
 If Google does not meet the SLO, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
 This SLA states Customer’s sole and exclusive remedy for any failure by Google to meet the SLO.
 Capitalized terms used in this SLA, but not defined in this SLA, have the meaning set forth in the Agreement.
-If the Agreement is the Google Cloud Platform Reseller Agreement, then all references to "Customer" in this SLA mean "Reseller," and any Financial Credit(s) will only apply for impacted Reseller order(s) under the Agreement.
+If the Agreement authorizes the resale or supply of Google Cloud Platform under a Google Cloud partner or reseller program, then all references to Customer in this SLA mean Partner or Reseller (as applicable), and any Financial Credit(s) will only apply for impacted Partner or Reseller order(s) under the Agreement.

 The following definitions apply to the SLA:

 - Response to domain queries from at least one of the authoritative name servers configured and existing under Cloud DNS.

 - For Name Serving: Inability to serve responses from all of the Authoritative Name Servers to DNS queries for domains configured in Cloud DNS.

 - "Downtime Period" means a period of 60 consecutive seconds of Downtime.
 Intermittent Downtime for a period of less than 60 consecutive seconds will not be counted towards any Downtime Periods.

 - "Financial Credit" means the following: